 The provider is a wallet-friendly VPN service that only costs $3.71 per month on the two-year plan.
 There’s no free trial or free plan but worry not because all NordVPN plans come with a 30-day money-back guarantee.
 Read our NordVPN review to learn more.

 Besides being budget-friendly, NordVPN is a highly effective VPN service for Canada.
 Its forte is top-notch digital security and privacy, which is indispensable when sailing the Canadian internet waters.
 Even though its connection speeds dip when connecting to longer-distance servers, a hop to Netflix U.S. shouldn’t present any hitch.
-Plus, given its stellar online security and performance, it’s the best VPN for torrenting in Canada.
+Plus, given its stellar online security and performance, it’s one of the best VPNs for torrenting in Canada.

 More details about CyberGhost: